whiteblue3/apoweroftrance-musicdaemon/README.md

     pip3 install -r requirement.txt

+# Run with python interpreter
+You can run with --config option

+    python3 /opt/musicdaemon/main.py --config=./config.ini

-## Run as service daemon in Ubuntu18.04
+# Run as service daemon in Ubuntu18.04
 - copy these 2 files to location

 1) service/musicdaemon: /etc/logrotate.d/musicdaemon